osisoft/AVEVA-Adapter-RDBMS-Docs/V1/PI-Adapter-for-RDBMS-overview/pi-adapter-for-rdbms-principles-of-operation.md

 <AdapterComponentID>.<QueryId>.<ValueColumn>
 ```

 **Note:** Naming convention is affected by `StreamIdPrefix` and `DefaultStreamIdPattern` settings in the data source configuration.
-For more information, see [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration).
+For more information, see [PI Adapter for RDBMS data source configuration](xref:PIAdapterForRDBMSDataSourceConfiguration).